Best Lego space sets 2024: NASA sets, spaceships and more

 How we test - ✅

-Our reviewers test Lego sets the only way that we know how: by building them ourselves.
+Our reviewers test Lego sets the only way that we know how: By building them ourselves.
 We build up each set that we review, detailing how long the build process takes, how enjoyable it was and if there were any particularly difficult or annoying sections.
-We also analyze how the finished model looks aesthetically when it's complete; will it look good on display, are there any hidden details we like, and is anything missing?
+We also analyze how the finished model looks aesthetically when it's complete.
+Will it look good on display, are there any hidden details we like, and is anything missing?

 Lego Space Frequently Asked Questions